How Much Money Do Surrogates Make?

 Once you’ve determined what you’re looking for, your American Surrogacy specialist will start sending out your preferences to potential matches.
 If you and the other party express interest in one another, then your surrogacy specialist will set up a conference call.
 There, you can start to get to know one another and talk about your surrogacy goals in more detail.
 If everyone decides to move forward, then you’ll start the process of drafting your legal contract with your surrogacy attorney.

 Right now, we bet that you’re eager to find the perfect match.
 To learn more about ways that you can help speed up the surrogacy matching process, don’t forget that you can contact us through our free online form to get more information.
+Connect with other intended parents like you through our Instagram page.
 Or, you can meet some of the women who are waiting to become surrogates through American Surrogacy here.

 Can I Be a Surrogate if My First Child Was Adopted?